Improved Reall-Santos method for AdS black holes in general 4-derivative gravities: Acknowlegment

 \section{Acknowlegment}

 We would like to thank D. Cassani, A. Ruiprez, E. Turetta for useful discussions.
-L.M.~would like to thank Peng Huangwu Center for Fundamental Theory, Hefei for hospitality during the early stage of this work.
-The work is supported in part by the National Natural Science Foundation of China (NSFC) grants No. 11935009 and No. 12375052 and No. 12175164.
-This work of Y.P. is also supported by the National Key Research and Development Program under grant No. 2022YFE0134300.
+We also thank the anonymous referee whose comments help us improve the paper significantly.
+L.M.~would like to thank Peng Huanwu Center for Fundamental Theory, Hefei for hospitality during the early stage of this work.
+The work of H.L. is supported in part by the National Natural Science Foundation of China (NSFC) grants No. 11935009 and No. 12375052.
+This work of Y.P. is supported by the National Key Research and Development Program under grant No. 2022YFE0134300 and National Natural Science Foundation of China (NSFC) No. 12175164.